peterrenshaw/bigbox/docs/hack-bigbox-duckduckgo.md

 #### Request

 Why use urllib2/urllib?
 Is there a better, more reliable, easier to use piece of code I can use?
 Yes.
 It's called [python-requests](http://docs.python-requests.org/en/latest/).
+It also works the same way on Python2X and Python3.
 So I'll use this.
 The reason is the simplicity of the code.
 It's that simple.
 However this means a dependency.
 One of the advantages of the *python-duckduckgo* code is it's simplicity.
 It's all there in the code.
 You don't need any downloads to use it.
 Hats off for this.